 According to MTC, "At the Polski Theatre in 1939 Warsaw, Josef (Rasche) and Maria Tura (Maxwell) are about to open yet another smash with their theatrical troupe.
 As the German invasion gets underway, the theatre is closed by the censors, forcing the troupe to face desperate times.
 But when a handsome young bomber pilot enlists their help to catch a spy, what is a group of actors to do?
 This hilarious black comedy is an ingenious commentary on the World War II era and an inspired tribute to the timeless joys of the theatre."

-To Be or Not To Be, directed by Tony Award nominee Casey Nicholaw (The Drowsy Chaperone, Monty Python's Spamalot), also features Peter Benson, Robert Dorfman, Steve Kazee, Peter Maloney, Maxwell, Michael McCarty, Kristine Nielsen, Brandon Perler, Rasche, Rocco Sisto, Jimmy Smagula and Marina Squerciati.
+The production, which was originally scheduled to begin previews on Sept.
+11, and then Sept.
+13, began previews 7 PM Sept.
+16. There were two principal cast changes since rehearsals began, necessitating extra rehearsal time.
+To Be or Not To Be, directed by Tony Award nominee Casey Nicholaw ( The Drowsy Chaperone, Monty Python's Spamalot), also features Peter Benson, Robert Dorfman, Steve Kazee, Peter Maloney, Maxwell, Michael McCarty, Kristine Nielsen, Brandon Perler, Rasche, Rocco Sisto, Jimmy Smagula and Marina Squerciati.

 Whitby's plays, seen in England, include Bolivia, The Devil's Dancing Hour, Dirty Dishes and To the Green Fields Beyond.